-Central Harlem is north of Central Park, south of the Harlem River, west of 5th Avenue and Harlem River Drive, and east of Morningside Park and Edgecombe Avenue (a guide to the neighboring districts of Morningside Heights, Hamilton Heights and Washington Heights can be found here).
+Central Harlem is north of Central Park, south of the Harlem River, west of 5th Avenue and Harlem River Drive, and east of Morningside Park and Edgecombe Avenue (a guide to the neighboring districts of Morningside Heights, Hamilton Heights and Washington Heights ).
 Although it was an area of historical significance for centuries (the Continental Army successfully prevented the British from invading New York during the American Revolution), Harlem became world-famous thanks to a time period known as the Harlem Renaissance.
 The 1920s era witnessed an explosion of literature and the arts from the district’s black population.

 Go shopping in Central Harlem